-- The preliminary presentation score will determine the finalists. - The final presentation score will determine the winners. - Judges must break ties.
-All judges' decisions are final.
+- The preliminary presentation score will determine the finalists. - The final presentation score will determine the winners. - Judges must break ties. - The decision of the judges is considered final.
+All announced results are final upon the conclusion of the National Leadership Conference.

-• FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.
+FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.